labex-labs/open-source-labs/python/practical-python/lab-02-01-datatypes-datatypes-and-data-structures/step10.md

 >>>
 ```

-Although reading the file is easy, you often want to do more with the
-data than read it.
-For instance, perhaps you want to store it and
-start performing some calculations on it.
-Unfortunately, a raw "row"
-of data doesn’t give you enough to work with.
-For example, even a
-simple math calculation doesn’t work:
+Although reading the file is easy, you often want to do more with the data than read it.
+For instance, perhaps you want to store it and start performing some calculations on it.
+Unfortunately, a raw "row" of data doesn't give you enough to work with.
+For example, even a simple math calculation doesn't work:

 ```python
 >>> row = ['AA', '100', '32.20']